code4recovery/tsml-ui/README.md

 ## Configuration

-See [settings.jsx](settings.jsx) for options that can be set by defining a `window.config` object.
+See [src/settings.jsx](settings.jsx) for options that can be set by defining a `window.config` object.
 You can customize many of the behaviors and all of the text strings that the app uses.
 Only include the values you wish to override.

 ### Change the column heading “Region” to “City”